Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-futures.md

 **Example**

-The following example would create a new text channel in the given `server` and sends a message directly afterwards.
+The following example would create a new text channel in the given `server` and send a message directly afterwards.
 If something fails (e.g. if the bot isn't allowed to create a text channel in the server), it will log an exception.
 ```java
 server.createTextChannelBuilder()
     .setName("new-channel")